 What activities are available during group visits?

-Mount Cook is in close proximity to some of Derbyshire's best outdoor facilities.
+Mount Cook is in close proximity to some of Derbyshire's best outdoor activity locations.
 Our Centre overlooks the jagged face of black rocks, a stones-throw-away from a quarry, and minutes away from Carsington Reservoir.
 Acitivities you can enjoy in this beautiful landscape and on our site include:

 What size groups do you cater for?

+We have accommodation for up to 180 in total.
 We have 140 beds in our Centre, with special access cards which allow certain groups into certain areas to add privacy and security.
-We also have a wooded paddock on site for camping, with toilet and washing facilities.
+Each room sleeps 4 people and has an ensuite bathroom!
+We have an additional 40 beds in Glamping Pods which are located just outside our main dining hall.
+Each cosy Glamping Pod sleeps up to 4 people, with toilet and cold water basin.
+Private showers are available inside the building.
 We welcome both small and large groups to our Centre!

 Do you offer on-site classroom facilities?